imbickydutta/myntra/README.md

 Project: Clone of https://www.myntra.com/ site

 In this project we have tried to make a look alike clone of Myntra Website.
-With our efforts and the technology stack, that we have learned till now in Unit-3 in Masai School, we were able to clone the front end with similar looks and features.
+With our efforts and the technology stack, that we have learned till now in Unit-3 in Masai School, we were able to clone the front end, integrated it with backend and added similar looks and features.

 ## Run Locally